-To bring about the necessary changes and investment in community rehabilitation, we need to work with all those with a shared agenda in making this happen.
+To secure the necessary changes and investment in community rehabilitation, we need to work with all those with a shared interest in making this happen.

-That is why the CSP founded, co-chairs, convenes and supports alliances in the four nations, including the Community Rehabilitation Alliance (CRA) in England – an alliance of approximately 50 charities and professional bodies who are all committed to improving commissioning, planning and delivery of rehabilitation.
-The priorities are:
+This is why the CSP founded, co-chairs, convenes and supports alliances in the four nations, including the Community Rehabilitation Alliance (CRA) in England – an alliance of approximately 50 charities and professional bodies who are all committed to improving commissioning, planning and delivery of rehabilitation.

-- To improve the quality of rehabilitation through new models, better data collection, planning, commissioning and delivery of services
+- to improve the quality of rehabilitation through new models, better data collection, planning, commissioning and delivery of services

 Where people can access services, they often have to wait too long, making rehabilitation more difficult or less effective.

 - Quality of life – as a society we have made significant medical advances in life-preserving treatments.
-We now need to give as much focus on quality of life.
+We now need to place as much focus on quality of life.

 - Ethical – people have a right to rehabilitation so that they can participate in their local communities.
 The failure of current health and social care systems in the UK to meet rehabilitation needs drives the cycle of disability, poverty and health inequality.
 This cycle needs to be broken.